APRIL: Auxiliary Physically-Redundant Information in Loss -- A physics-informed framework for parameter estimation with a gravitational-wave case study: Introduction

 As a proof of concept, we apply APRIL to a problem of gravitational-wave (GW) parameter estimation (PE), see \cite{Cuoco_2025} for a recent review on ML for GW science.
 GWs from compact binary coalescences (CBCs) \cite{10.1093/acprof:oso/9780198570745.001.0001}, i.e. emitted during last stages of the binary system composed of two compact bodies, are well described by the post-Newtonian (PN) expansion \cite{Cutler_1994}, in which key mass-related quantities (chirp mass $\mathcal{M}$, total mass $M_\mathrm{tot}$ and symmetric mass ratio $\eta$) are linked by exact algebraic relations, since only two masses define the system.
 These relationships make GW PE an ideal testbed for APRIL: they are simple to encode and physically exact.
 In our benchmark study, we train a deliberately simple Fully Connected Neural Network (FCNN) on simulated, noise-free GW frequency signals and compare performance with and without APRIL loss terms.
 This setting isolates the effect of the loss design itself and leads to an improvement in overall PE accuracy by an order of magnitude compared to a purely data-driven loss.
-Previous works have already explored the use of PINNs in GW physics \cite{diclemente2025explainableautoencoderneutronstar,Keith_2021,PhysRevD.106.124047,patel2024calculatingquasinormalmodesschwarzschild,PhysRevD.107.064025,sym13112157,Rosofsky_2023,Auddy_2024,10.1093/mnras/stad1810,10.1093/mnras/stad2840,li2023solvingeinsteinequationsusing}.
-However, to the best of our knowledge, this is the first time that a PINN-inspired network is applied to the direct PE of GW signals, even if in a fully simulated and noise-free setting.
-Although GW signals are typically hidden in noise, our fully simulated and noise-free setting is sufficient for this methodological proof-of-concept.
-We regard this study as a proof-of-concept that can serve as the foundation for future algorithms, including more advanced versions currently in preparation, studying how to deal with noise and spectrogram images.
-The paper is organized as follows.
-In Sec. \ref{sec:NN_and_loss}, we present the theoretical framework of APRIL and analyze its effect on the optimization landscape.
-Section~\ref{sec:GW benchmark} describes the GW case study, including the physical context (Sec. \ref{sec:physical_context}), methodology (Sec. \ref{sec:methodology}), and results (Sec. \ref{sec:discussion}).
-We summarize our findings and discuss future extensions in Sec. \ref{sec:conclusions}.
-All the codes related to the benchmark study are developed using the PyTorch library; see \cite{APRIL-implementation} for the implementation and saved models.